Dawid930/image-gallery/README.md

 # Getting started

-You can check the project on the link below:

-To start the website from the code basis please insert the following command to the command line:
+To start the website please write the following to your terminal:

-`node backend/server.js`
+1. cd backend
+2. npm install
+3. node server.js

 ## Scope of the project

+The aim of the project was to build a website with server side included, where users can upload their favourite pictures.

+The image gallery was built with vanilla JavaScript and styled with CSS.
+I have used Express.js to build the server side of the project.